Trifluoromethyltrimethylsilane

 Trifluoromethyltrimethylsilane (known as Ruppert-Prakash reagent, TMSCF3) is an organosilicon compound with the formula CF3Si(CH3)3.
 It is a colorless liquid.
 The compound is a reagent used in organic chemistry for the introduction of the trifluoromethyl group.

+History

-The compound was first prepared in 1984 by Ingo Ruppert and further developed as a reagent by G. K. Surya Prakash.
+The compound was first prepared in 1984 by Ingo Ruppert It was further developed as a reagent by G. K. Surya Prakash, who reported activation of TMSCF3 by fluoride to perform nucleophilic trifluoromethylation of carbonyl compounds.
+In the same year, Stahly described similar reactions for the synthesis of trifluoromethylated phenols and anilines.
+Since then TMSCF3 has been widely used as a nucleophilic trifluoromethylating agent.
+Potassium (trifluoromethyl)trimethoxyborate for this purpose has been synthesised from B(OMe)3, CF3SiMe3 and KF.
+Aryl functionalization by C-H activation has also been reported.

 Preparation

 The reagent is prepared from trimethylsilyl chloride and bromotrifluoromethane in the presence of a phosphorus(III) reagent that serves as a halogen acceptor.